sanducanxue/coins-docs.github.io/docs/rest-api.md

 }
 ```

-* Specific error codes and messages defined in another document.
+* Specific error codes and messages are defined in another document.

 ## General Information on Endpoints

 * For `GET` endpoints, parameters must be sent as a `query string`.
-* For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a
-  `query string` or in the `request body` with content type
+* For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a `query string` or in the `request body` with content type
   `application/x-www-form-urlencoded`.
-You may mix parameters between both the
-  `query string` and `request body` if you wish to do so.
+It is also possible to use a combination of parameters in both the query string and the request body if desired.
-* Parameters may be sent in any order.
+* Parameters can be sent in any order.
-* If a parameter sent in both the `query string` and `request body`, the
-  `query string` parameter will be used.
+* If a parameter is included in both the `query string` and the `request body`, the value of the parameter from the `query string` will take precedence and be used.